IBM/cloud-native-starter/workshop/01-introduction.md

 # Introduction
 ****** **UNDER CONSTRUCTION** ******

-In this hands-on workshop, we will see how to develop cloud-native microservices using Jakarta EE and MicroProfile, which are deployed using Docker CLI, Kubernetes, and Istio.
+In this hands-on workshop, we will see, how to develop cloud-native microservices using Jakarta EE and MicroProfile.

+We will use for the deployed the Docker CLI and run the microservices on Kubernetes, and Istio.
 We'll examine the basics of modern cloud native Java micro-services development with container, REST APIS, traffic management, and resiliency.

-When building cloud-native applications, developers are challenged to figure out how to address topics like traffic routing, resiliency, distributed monitoring, service discoveries and more.
+When building cloud-native applications, developers are challenged to figure out how to address topics like **building and deploying Containers**, **traffic routing**, **resiliency** and **defining and exposing REST APIs**.
 Fortunately most of these new challenges are handled by the orchestration platform Kubernetes and the service mesh Istio.
 This functionality works generically for microservices, regardless of the language they are implemented in and without changes to the application logic.

-However, some functionality can not be covered by orchestration platforms and service meshes.
+However, **some functionality can not be covered by orchestration platforms** and service meshes.
 Instead it must be handled in the business logic of the microservices, for example application specific failover functionality, metrics, and fine-grained authorizations.

-Java developers can leverage Eclipse MicroProfile to implement this functionality.
+Java developers can leverage **Eclipse MicroProfile** to implement this functionality.
 MicroProfile is an extension to Java EE (Enterprise Edition) to build microservices-based architectures and it complements Kubernetes and Istio capabilities.
 In addition to the application specific logic which Kubernetes and Istio cannot handle, it also comes with convenience functionality that you typically need when developing microservices, for example mechanisms to invoke REST APIs and functionality to implement REST APIs including their documentation.

 ## 1. The "Cloud Native Starter" application

-With the "Cloud Native Starter" application you can **show**, **add** and **remove** articles with authors information.
+With the **"Cloud Native Starter"** application you can **show**, **add** and **remove** articles with authors information.

 The application is built on microservices with one frontend web application.